BimanshuKumar23/career_website/replit.md

-# Flask Career Website
+# Flask Career Website - Job Hunter

 ## Overview
-A simple career website built with Flask that displays job listings.
-The application features a modern, responsive design with a purple gradient theme and showcases open positions at TechCorp.
+A simple career website built with Flask called "Job Hunter" that displays job listings and allows users to add new job postings.
+The application provides government and private job updates to help users find their dream job.

 ## Project Structure
 ```